GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q1.md

 href="https://github.com/WICG/turtledove/blob/main/FLEDGE.md">FLEDGE
-explainer</a> makes it evident that one ad tech's data is only shared with that same ad tech (either with their worklets or their trusted servers) or when explicitly shared by that ad tech (e.g. a buyer shows a seller the ad URL they want to display).
+explainer</a> makes it evident that one ad tech's data is only shared with that same ad tech (either with their worklets or their trusted servers) or when explicitly shared by that ad tech (such as a buyer shows a seller the ad URL they want to display).
 The one exception being that the k-anonymity check must be done by a global centralized server, which is an area we continue to devote significant resources